oneoffcoder/books/sphinx/python-intro/source/function.rst

 Generators
 ----------

-Generator functions are those that returns a stream of data back to the caller.
-The caller is able to treat the output of a generator function like an iterable collection.
-Here's a simple example of a generator function that generates random colors in the set of red, green and blue.
-Note that we have to use ``yield`` to return the color.
+Generator functions return a stream of values back to the caller one item at a time.
+The caller can treat the result like any other iterable.
+Here's a simple example of a generator function that yields random colors from the set red, green, and blue.
+Note that we use ``yield`` instead of ``return`` for each produced value.

 .. code-block:: python
    :linenos: